-Malia Obama Crying At President Obama's Farewell Address Was All Of Us
+Malia Obama Crying Is All Of Us, Really

 On Tuesday night, President Barack Obama gave his final address as the President of the United States.
 It was emotional for a lot of us watching at home, but there was one particular person in the audience who, fairly, was hit hard by his words.
 Malia Obama was crying at President Obama's farewell address, and honestly, can you blame her?